nginxinc/nginx-loadbalancer-kubernetes/docs/http/http-installation-guide.md

 <br/>

 A standard K8s cluster is all that is required, two or more Clusters if you want the `Active/Active MultiCluster Load Balancing Solution` using HTTP Split Clients.
-There must be enough resources available to run the NGINX Ingress Controller, and the NGINX Kubernetes Loadbalancer Controller, and test application like the Cafe Demo.
+There must be enough resources available to run the NGINX Ingress Controller, and the NGINX Loadbalancer for Kubernetes Controller, and test application like the Cafe Demo.
 You must have administrative access to be able to create the namespace, services, and deployments for this Solution.
 This Solution was tested on Kubernetes version 1.23.

 <br/>